eugenielai/eugenielai.github.io/posts/dssg.md

 ## Impact

 In September 2019, the city used our visualizer to choose 20 sites for curbside chargers for a federal funding proposal.
-The tool is currently still being maintained by us with fundings from the city.
+The tool is currently still being maintained by us with funding from the city.

 [Back to blog](../blog.html)